neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/index.md

 (user-guides)=
 # User Guides

-These guides assume a managed project has already been set up (if not, see the [Set up a project](set-up-a-project) guide).
+These guides assume a managed project has already been set up.
+If not, see the [Set up a project](set-up-a-project_) guide.

 ::::{grid} 1 1 2 2
 :gutter: 4